wlaurance/Criminology/Journals/racial_discrimination_or_disproportionate_offending.md

 was 15 years ago.

-From the data in the article, I can easily conclude that blacks are targeted because there involvement in crime is higher.
+From the data in the article, I can easily conclude that blacks are targeted because thier involvement in crime is higher.
 Like any casino game wouldn't you put your money on the most likely outcome?